 Skip advert

 Advertisement - Article continues below

-Against the similarly-priced Volkswagen Golf R, the Mercedes wins out for its more upmarket feel and sense of fun.
+Against the Mk8 Volkswagen Golf R, the Mercedes wins out for its more upmarket feel and sense of fun.
 With a 302bhp turbocharged four-cylinder engine it achieves an swift 4.7sec 0-62mph time, and while it doesn’t have the A45’s clever torque vectoring rear diff, it deploys its power cleanly with a slight sense of adjustability at the rear.

 Climb inside and the A35 has a glitzy, tech-packed interior, but it’s one that can be frustrating to use unless you’re intimately familiar with the UI.
-The infotainment system is controlled via a central touchscreen and haptic steering wheel pads, and we wish there were a few more physical controls to make it easier to use on the move.
+The infotainment system is controlled via a central touchscreen and haptic steering wheel pads, and we wish there were a few more physical controls to make it easier to operate on the move.

+Skip advert